 Don’t worry — you’re not alone.

-In fact, speed eating is pretty common in dogs — and the reason is more ingrained in them than you might realize.
+In fact, speed eating is pretty common in dogs, and the reason can actually be traced back to her ancestors.

-The Dodo spoke with a vet to find out why your dog is probably eating too fast, and how you can help her to stop.
+We spoke with a vet to find out why your dog is probably eating too fast and how you can help her to stop.

 Why do dogs eat too fast?

 “There can be several reasons why a dog eats too fast,” Dr. Andrea Y. Tu, medical director of Behavior Vets NYC in New York City, told The Dodo.

 According to Dr. Tu, some of these reasons include: